ozekri/website_files/README.md

 # Files for my website

-This repository contains some files for my website, because I made the mistake of using Google Sites when I created it.
+This repository contains some files for my (website)[oussamazekri.fr], because I made the mistake of using Google Sites when I created it.
 Maybe one day I'll recode my site by hand (or with an AI hehe) and host it on GitHub Pages...

 <p align="center">
 <img src="https://github.com/ozekri/website_files/blob/main/images/website_overview.png" width=100% height=100% alt>